-The reason I want to talk about Catholic and Freemason today is because I have received many questions about it on the Masonic Group, the Fanpage and on this blog.
+I want to talk about Catholicism and Freemason today because I have received many questions about it on the Masonic Group, the Fanpage, and this blog.
 Many people say that you cannot be a Catholic and Freemason.

 Can you be a Catholic and Freemason?

-I have a friend; he is 8 years older than me.
-He worked with me in the church for a long time before I realized that he was at the 33rd degree, for over 20 years as a Catholic I have seen none Bible values that go against Freemasonry.
+I have a friend; he is eight years older than me.
+He worked with me in the church for a long time before realizing that he was at the 32nd degree for over 20 years.
+As a Catholic, I have seen none Bible values that go against Freemasonry.

 Those values and Freemasonry helped me a lot in my life and made me become a better person.

 There are many reasons some denominations and churches prohibit their members from joining the Fraternity.
-The most common reason I know is that our fraternity is open to all major religions, and Freemasonry is for men who believe in the existence of God.
+The most common sense I know is that our Fraternity is open to all major religions.
+Freemasonry is for men who believe in God’s existence.

-Our prayers don’t relate to a specific religious sect, so we cannot apply to any major monotheistic religion.
+Our prayers don’t relate to a specific religious sect, so we cannot apply to any significant monotheistic religion.

 Freemasonry welcomes all men from any religion.
-Some Christian denominations and churches say that our prayings do not end with “in Jesus’ name we pray”, it’s unacceptable.
-That is their opinion and their right, I respect their judgment.
+Some Christian denominations and churches say that our prayers do not end with “in Jesus’ name we pray,” it’s unacceptable.
+That is their opinion and their right.
+I respect their judgment.

-I would like to mention a topic called “religious tolerance and religious freedom” is in the Constitution in the United States.
-As you all know, Freemasonry has played an important role in having religious freedom in America.
+I want to mention a topic called “religious tolerance and religious freedom” in the United States Constitution.
+As you all know, Freemasonry has played an essential role in having religious freedom in America.

 Why do I mention this?
 The concept of religious freedom came from Freemasonry.
-Constitutionalists borrowed a few concepts beyond Freemasonry’s religious freedom.
+Constitutionalists borrowed a few ideas beyond Freemasonry’s religious freedom.

-Our Fraternity always respects all religions, people may worship as they wish.
+Our Fraternity always respects all religions, and people may worship as they wish.
 That is the tradition of Freemasonry.
-If that contradicts the religious beliefs of some churches, they have the right to prevent their members from becoming Freemasons.
+If that contradicts some churches’ religious beliefs, they have the right to prevent their members from becoming Freemasons.

 At Masonic Lodge, we should not discuss religious beliefs or judge their beliefs and policies.
-With Freemasonry’s tradition of religious freedom, we should take it seriously and let all other religions sit together in the Fraternity.
+With Freemasonry’s religious freedom tradition, we should take it seriously and let all other religions sit together in the Fraternity.